laurenlanfair/Project3-IndexGenerator/README.md

 This is our Automatic Index Generator.

-Both indexes will automatically be created:
+Both indexes will automatically be created and saved to src file:
   -MapIndex.txt
   -UnorderedMapIndex.txt